 The teams give sponsorship agencies a very valuable document where they specify the product categories that are vacant at a specific time.
 Each team and organisation draws up a file in which they write down vacant product categories and macro classes, including the term of any existing agreements: this is a useful tool to understand and to help both internal and external interlocutors to timely understand the current situation and the opportunities for the future.
 For instance.
 Recommending Juventus a partner in the insurance field as long as they have Allianz or a coffee producer as long as they have Segafredo would not be useful.
 Similarly, it would be no use in offering a car manufacturer as long as the Jeep logo sits on the jerseys of the Black&Whites.

-The arguments above help realize the true value of a sports marketing agency or a sponsorship agency, which consists in the agency’s cross-sectoral ability to identify the opportunities opening up from time to time for specific brands and businesses.
+The arguments above help realize the true value of a sports marketing agency or a sponsorship agency, which consists in the agency’s cross-sectoral ability to identify the exclusive sponsorship opportunities opening up from time to time for specific brands and businesses.
 Of course, the threat around the corner in this case is the appealing voice of “do it yourself”, which however poses the risk of wasting time and credibility, bumping your head against closed doors and coming across obstacles on the way to success.
 This is the case with specific product sectors in specific sports, for instance.
-Almost all Formula 1 and MotoGP teams have energy drinks just like all golf tournaments already have partners from the world of luxury watches or sailing competitions have Internet Technology.
+Almost all Formula 1 and MotoGP teams have energy drinks’ official partners just like all golf tournaments already have official sponsors from the world of luxury watches or sailing competitions have Internet Technology.

 Enjoyed this post?
 Do not miss the chance to share it.
 Or get in touch via firstname.lastname@example.org